hherbol/frazier-pipeline/README.rst

 Using FPL
 ------------------------------

 Once installed, FPL can be used to automate some work.
-The following is an example use of how to (1) generate a system of a solute with solvent, (2) equilibrate in lammps, (3) equilibrate with less solvents in lammps, and (4) equilibrate in DFT using Orca.
+The following is an example use of how to (1) generate a system of a solute with solvent, (2) equilibrate in lammps, (3) equilibrate with less solvents in lammps, (4) equilibrate in DFT using Orca, and (5) calculate the enthalpy of solvation.

 .. code-block:: python

-	import os

-	import fpl
-	from fpl_lmp_large import job as lmp_large_job
-	from fpl_lmp_small import job as lmp_small_job
-	from fpl_orca import job as orca_job

 	########################################
 	solute = "pb2+"